zWorldDz/JAVA_Function-Of-Inserting-Into-txt/README.md

 # JAVA_Function-Of-Inserting-Into-txt
-Function Of Inserting Data Into txt
+Simple Function Of Inserting Data Into txt
+#No Main#